St. Mary's has first confirmed coronavirus case

-St. Mary’s County has received its first confirmed case of the new coronavirus known as COVID-19.

-As numbers of positive cases throughout the state have increased by the dozens every week, St. Mary’s health department sent a press release Saturday afternoon, March 21, that the first county resident to test positive is a woman in her 20s, currently self-isolating.
+As numbers of positive cases throughout the state have increased by the dozens every week, and over 300 cases in Maryland as of Tuesday afternoon, St. Mary’s health department announced Saturday afternoon, March 21, that the first county resident to test positive is a woman in her 20s, currently self-isolating.

+Yesterday morning, the health department announced that it had confirmed two additional St. Mary’s residents tested positive for the novel coronavirus — a woman in her 20s who may have contracted the virus while traveling domestically, and a man in his 20s whose method of exposure is still being determined.

+The press conference followed an earlier release from the health department Saturday that announced a Washington, D.C., resident who works at MedStar St. Mary’s Hospital, had tested positive for the disease.
+That individual is a woman in her 40s who is isolating in her D.C. home, is currently symptomatic, and is being monitored by the D.C. health department.

-MedStar St. Mary’s Hospital has started a drive-through testing mechanism, which will restart next week starting Monday from noon to 4 p.m.
+MedStar St. Mary’s Hospital has started a drive-thru testing mechanism, which restarted this week from noon to 4 p.m.

-She later added there are plans statewide to have more drive-through testing sites, and St. Mary’s health department is working with local primary care offices to offer testing at those facilities.
+She later added there are plans statewide to have more drive-thru testing sites, and St. Mary’s health department is working with local primary care offices to offer testing at those facilities.

 “Despite a national shortage of testing supplies, we have been working to expand testing locally,” she said.